Southeastern Association of Law Schools Annual Meeting

 Professor at Lincoln Memorial University Duncan School of Law

-Matthew Lyon is a Professor at Lincoln Memorial University Duncan School of Law, focusing on corporate law and legislative experimentation.
+Matthew Lyon is a Professor at Lincoln Memorial University Duncan School of Law, specializing in corporate law and legislative experimentation.

 Professor at Barry University, Dwayne O. Andreas School of Law